ibericode/koko-analytics/README.md

 - Write about the plugin on your blog or share it on social media.
 - [Translate the plugin into your language](https://translate.wordpress.org/projects/wp-plugins/koko-analytics/stable/) using your WordPress.org account.
 - [Vote on features in the GitHub discussions idea board](https://github.com/ibericode/koko-analytics/discussions?discussions_q=is%3Aopen+sort%3Atop).
-- Purchase [Koko Analytics Pro](https://www.kokoanalytics.com/pricing/) for its advanced features or simply to help fund development and support costs.

 ## License